-Do you need to arrange an immediate cremation, or wish to preplan a simple, low cost cremation – but want to find out what Denver cremation costs to expect?
-The price for a cremation can vary depending upon which cremation services provider you select in Denver, and what type of cremation service you opt for.
+Do you need to arrange an immediate cremation or wish to preplan a simple, low-cost cremation – but want to find out what cremation costs to expect?
+The price for cremation can vary depending upon which cremation services provider you select in Denver and what type of cremation service you opt for.

-Because there are so many variations of cremation services and packages, it can be quite difficult to quote general costs.
-There are typically 3 main types of cremation services:
+Because there are so many cremation services and package variations, it can be quite difficult to quote general costs.
+There are typically three main types of cremation services:

 - A basic cremation with no services – often referred to as a simple cremation

-- A cremation memorial service – the cremation is performed and a service held later with or without the cremated remains present
+- A cremation memorial service – the cremation is performed, and a service is held later with or without the cremated remains present.

-A basic cremation can start at around $795 complete, whereas a full service cremation may cost in the region of $3,000.
-According to the Cremation Association of North America (CANA) the average cost of a cremation is $2,250.
+A basic cremation can start at around $795, whereas a full-service cremation may cost in the region of $3,000.
+According to the Cremation Association of North America (CANA), the average cremation cost is $2,250.

-What is the lowest cost cremation in Denver?
+What is the lowest cost of cremation in Denver?

-The lowest cost cremation option is a direct cremation, sometimes called an immediate cremation.
-A direct cremation is the industry term for a basic cremation with minimal services.
-Our provider in Denver offers a complete direct cremation for $795.
+The lowest-cost cremation option is a direct cremation, sometimes called an immediate cremation.
+Direct cremation is the industry term for a basic cremation with minimal services.

 Understanding cremation laws in Denver